 The greatest risk associated with limit orders is that the price may never fall to match the order.
 That means that the order will expire, and the purchase will not go through.
 It is also possible that there is not enough liquidity once the target price is reached.
 In this case, the full order does not get filled completely.
 It is, however, possible to have a partial fill of a limit order.

 Finally, limit orders are more complicated to execute than market orders and subsequently can result in higher brokerage fees.
-An actual price of a stock can be difficult to detect on a low volume stock which is not listed with a major exchange.
+An actual price of as asset can be difficult to detect on a low volume stock which is not listed with a major exchange.
 This makes limit orders an attractive option.

-Limit Orders: A limit order places minimums on the sale, and maximums on the purchase of a stock.
+Limit Orders: A limit order places minimums on the sale, and maximums on the purchase of an asset.
 Limit orders are a kind of conditional order.
 Therefore, for the sale to occur the conditions of the contract must be met.
 With a limit order, the sale only goes through if the desired price of a buy or sell it met.
 These orders also expire.
 So, if the conditions are not met within the time-frame of the contract the order is canceled.
-Finally, because these are more complicated transactions they have more brokerage fees.
+Finally, because these are more complicated transactions, they tend have more brokerage or exchange fees.

-Limit Orders to Sell: Limit orders to sell is a limit that the owner of a stock uses.
-This order sets a minimum price on a stock’s potential sale.
-This means that the owner of the stock will only sell for a minimum price or higher.
+Limit Orders to Sell: Limit orders to sell is a limit that the owner of an asset uses.
+This order sets a minimum price on an asset’s potential sale.
+This means that the owner will only sell for a minimum price or higher.

-Limit Orders to Buy: Buy limit means that the acquisition of new stock will only occur if the stock drops to the desired price limit or lower.
+Limit Orders to Buy: Buy limit means that the acquisition of new asset will only occur if it drops to the desired price limit or lower.
 As it is a limit, these also come with expiration dates.
-So, the purchase does not go through if the desired stock does not move down to meet the limit to buy.
-A buy limit order can be particularly helpful to an investor who wants to acquire multiple stocks.
+So, the purchase does not go through if the desired asset price does not move down to meet the limit to buy.
+A buy limit order can be particularly helpful to an investor who wants to acquire multiple assets.
 When buying multiples, a little saving can add up quickly, depending on the price.

 Market Order: Market orders are orders with the highest rate of guarantee.
 This is because a market order is a direction to purchase a security at market value, as soon as possible.
-However, because this is an order to immediately purchase the stock, there is no price guarantee.
-It is possible the value, and therefore, the price will change from the time the order is made to the time it is processed.
+However, because this is an order to immediately purchase the stock or cryptocurrency, there is no price guarantee.
+It is possible that the value, and therefore the price, will change from the time the order is made to the time it is processed.